 Members released for cause may contest the program's decision by filing a grievance.
 Pending the resolution of a grievance procedure filed by an individual to contest a determination by a program to release the individual for cause, the individual's service should be suspended.
-For this type of grievance, a program may not-while the grievance is pending or as part of its resolution-provide a participant with federally-funded benefits (including payments from the National Service Trust) beyond those attributable to service actually performed, without the program receiving written approval from the Corporation for National and Community Service.
+For this type of grievance, a program may not-while the grievance is pending or as part of its resolution-provide a participant with federally-funded benefits (including payments from the National Service Trust) beyond those attributable to service actually performed, without the program receiving written approval from AmeriCorps.